 Where to plant

-Some points you may need to consider when deciding where to plant a Eucalyptus:
+Some points to consider when deciding where to plant your eucalyptus:

 Factors which reduce the UK growth rates shown above: